Calling all champions for public lands! Join the Public Lands Alliance community for our second large-scale Capitol Hill day.

 Scheduling Your Visit

-In late-January 2020, PLA will reach out to Hill Day registrants and connect them with their "State Captain."
+In early to mid February 2020, PLA will reach out to Hill Day registrants and connect them with their "State Captain."
 To maximize our impact and streamline our efforts, the State Captain will be your point of contact and will help coordinate the Senate visits for you and your fellow attendees from your state.
 In states with only one or two representatives, the State Captain may coordinate a House visit.
 In larger states, attendees will schedule their own meetings and notify the State Captain so that he or she can track our overall presence.

 PLA may also ask you to participate in a targeted visit to a Member of Congress who sits on a committee of strategic importance to the Alliance's legislative goals, is a relevant Committee Chair or Ranking Member, or is a member of the Senate or House leadership.